nitrictech/docs/docs/comparison/gcp-deployment-manager.md

 ## Building

-To build with Google Cloud Deployment Manager you can buid a template yaml file.
+To build with Google Cloud Deployment Manager you can build a template yaml file.
 For deploying a virtual machine, the file may look like:

 ```yaml
 resources: